pengqiuluuu/qiulupeng.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I graduated from Chongqing University with the degree of Bachelor of Engineering in Electrical Engineering and Automation.
-Thanks to all！
+Thanks all！